Downtown Grocery.com

 Wausau, 11/29/2009, WAOW News Channel 9

---- Background video included the vendor stand for Downtown Grocery staffed by co-owner, Kevin Korpela.
+--- Background video included the vendor stand for Downtown Grocery hosted by Kevin Korpela.

 St. Paul, Minnesota, 11/23/2009, Heavy Table, Gastro-Tour